yatish27/yatishmehta.com/about/index.md

 Currently, I am obsessed with [ReactJS](http://facebook.github.io/react/) and [Go](https://golang.org/).
 I am also trying some stunts with Python.
-Working with infrastructure gives me a kick.
-I like writing recipes to orchestrate my infrastructure.
-I prefer writing automation scripts.
-This enables me to sit back and enjoy my Frappuccino.

 I am an open-source evangelist.
 I contribute to multiple projects.
 I help people resolve issues on IRC.
 I have authored several gems(>25K downloads).
 I regularly speak at Ruby meetups.